 This OHS Guide presents key topics to assist you – New Brunswick’s employers and employees – in understanding your legislative obligations within your workplaces.
 This guide provides information on topics in a summarized format – users should always refer back to the legislation or regulation for specific requirements.

 We welcome your feedback.
-Please direct any comments or questions about this guide or its content to the Compliance and Regulatory Review department at email@example.com
+Please direct any comments or questions about this guide or its content to the Regulatory Review and Training department at email@example.com

 Ownership and Usage of Content Provided on This Site (Copyright)